 Today's competitive environment has forced buyers to do all they can to stand out from the crowd, including getting pre-approved for their mortgage financing.
 This makes the entire selling process much faster and much simpler as buyers know exactly what they can afford before home shopping.
-According to Ellie Mae's latest Origination Insights Report, the time needed to close a loan is 49 days.
+According to Ellie Mae's latest Origination Insights Report, the time to close a loan has dropped to 46 days.